jondeux/VIBESURF/Install_VIBESURF_on_Huggingface_PROMPT-3.md

 </INPUT_FORMAT>

 <TASK_EXECUTION>
-**Primary Task**: Convert the provided APPLICATION_INSTALL commands into a production-ready HuggingFace Spaces Dockerfile, gradio_demo.py & other files using the PROVEN_PRODUCTION_EXAMPLES and ESSENTIAL_PATTERNS above, that addresses all application requirements and follows HF Spaces compliance standards.
+**Primary Task**: Convert the provided APPLICATION_INSTALL commands into a production-ready HuggingFace Spaces Dockerfile file using the PROVEN_PRODUCTION_EXAMPLES and ESSENTIAL_PATTERNS above, that addresses all application requirements and follows HF Spaces compliance standards.

 **Implementation Steps**:
 1. **Analyze** the provided installation commands to identify application type, dependencies, and requirements